Icahn ignites Talisman stock, but longer-term doubts linger

-TORONTO/CALGARY (Reuters) - Talisman Energy Inc TLM.TO shares rallied in trading before the bell on Tuesday on news that Carl Icahn has built a stake in the company, but doubts remain about whether the billionaire investor will be able to force dramatic changes.
+TORONTO/CALGARY, Oct 8 (Reuters) - Talisman Energy Inc shares rallied in trading before the bell on Tuesday on news that Carl Icahn has built a stake in the company, but doubts remain about whether the billionaire investor will be able to force dramatic changes.

 Investors and analysts see Icahn’s involvement in Talisman breathing life into the stock in the short-term, but many are wary, as the company has been working through a restructuring process under new management for over a year now and the results so far have been mixed at best.